rolandpo/vulnerabilities/README.md

 Off-by-one errors are when intended boundaries are incorrect by one, such as for loops where the last element is not iterated over over due to a bad array length check or in situations where the wrong comparison operator is used.

+# Lack of precision

+The resulting values of integer calculations are always rounded down.
+Since division often leaves a remainder, this introduces a lack of precision.
+In general, numerators should be sufficiently larger than denominators.
+Raising integers to a sufficient number of decimals, such as 1e18, can minimise loss of precision.

 # Other